 It’s that time of year again!
 No, I’m not talking about the Yuletide season, I’m speaking on the adventurous time of the tax season.

-I’ve put together a list of 11 ways to get you into the spirit of preparing for the 2021 tax season.
+I’ve put together a list of easy ways to get you into the spirit of preparing for the 2025 tax season.

 And don’t worry, it’s not too late to get started!

-As financial statements begin to roll in, place them in a dedicated folder or binder and mark 2020 tax information.
+As your financial statements begin to roll in, place them in a dedicated folder or binder and mark it “2025 tax information.”

 In this folder you can also place your W2s, mortgage interest document, giving contribution statement, and any other tax related documents.